psujunji/psujunji.github.io/_projects/1_project.md

 ---

-### **Analog computing and neural networks using integrated nonlinear phononics**

 Analogue computing uses the physical behaviours of devices to provide energy-efficient arithmetic operations.
 However, scaling up analogue computing platforms by simply increasing the number of devices leads to challenges such as device-to-device variation.

+We have pioneered the development of phononic analog computing architectures {% cite ji2025synthetic %} that use surface acoustic wave (SAW) and phononic crystal (PnC) resonators as information carriers for low-power, near-sensor processing.
+These devices exploit frequency-domain interference and nonlinear transduction to perform analog multiplication, filtering, and activation—enabling energy-efficient computation without digital conversion.

-Here we report scalable analogue computing and neural networks in the synthetic frequency domain using an integrated nonlinear phononic platform on lithium niobate {% cite ji2025synthetic %}.
+Here we report scalable analogue computing and neural networks in the synthetic frequency domain using an integrated nonlinear phononic platform on lithium niobate .
 Our synthetic-domain computing is robust to device variations, as vectors and matrices are concurrently encoded at different frequencies within a single device, achieving a high throughput per area.
 Leveraging inherent nonlinearities, our device-aware neural network can perform a four-class classification task with an accuracy of 98.2%.
 Our synthetic-domain computing combines single-device parallelism, inherent nonlinearity and environmental stability, and could be of use in edge computing applications in which power efficiency and environmental resilience are crucial.

 #### Our phononic device to implement analog computing and neural networks.